 Fig. 1.
-Detailed description of the SWTF module.
+Detailed description of the SWTA module.
 I) shows sparsely sampled frames obtained from a short snippet using a segment-based sampling technique.
 II) depicts how ROI(s) is(are) cropped across frames.
 III) and IV) illustrate optical flow extraction and their fusion with raw RGB frames respectively.
 Here values taken for t and k are for the demonstration purpose.

-poral stream to learn information available across a video.
+The previous works have mainly relied on a separate temporal stream to learn information available across a video.
 Our work tries to eliminate the need of using a temporal stream by introducing a novel approach to fusing raw RGB frames with the optical flow in an efficient way.
 We demonstrate in our study how our plug-in module can help reduce computation by a huge margin thus making drone-camera-based HAR more practical, fast, and coherent.
-Our method uses segment-based sampling to include global temporal information with a minimum number of frames.
-Our SWTF module can also boost the performance of existing approaches since it does not require knowledge about the internal details of the architecture such as activation functions, hidden layers, etc. and can be easily included in any method.
+Our method uses segment-based sampling [12] to include global temporal information with a minimum number of frames.
+We perform experiments on three diverse datasets and show that our method works better than the previous methods.
+Our SWTA module can also boost up the performance of existing approaches since it doesn't require knowledge about the internal details of the architecture such as activation functions, hidden layers, etc. and can be easily included in any method.
 The approach is easy to implement thus supporting faster experimentation.
-Other than that, the module can also act as a teacher network (existing network being the student network), optimize the existing network to learn temporal information, and then it can be removed at the time of performance evaluation.
+Other than that, the module can also act as a teacher network (the existing network being the student network), optimize the existing network to learn temporal information [17], and then it can be removed at the time of performance evaluation.

 The major contributions of this paper have been listed below:

-- We introduce Sparse Temporal Sampling before the Weighted Temporal Fusion module to bring attention to the location where the change is taking place, with significantly lesser computation. - We incorporate Region Of Interest (ROI) Cropping in the Weighted Temporal Fusion module to deal with the extremely small size (as shown in Fig. 1) of human subjects.
-This helps us to recognize human activities from the high altitude of drone camera videos. - The proposed SWTF module can act as a plug-in module. - We perform extensive experimental analysis on three publicly available benchmark datasets, i.e., Okutama dataset [17], MOD20 dataset [15], and Drone-Action dataset [18].
+- We introduce Sparse Temporal Sampling before the Weighted Temporal Attention (WTA) module to obtain global attention with significantly lesser computation. - We incorporate Region Of Interest (ROI) Cropping in the WTA module to deal with the extremely small size (as shown in Fig. 1) of human subjects.
+This helps us to recognize human activities from the high altitude of drone camera videos. - The proposed SWTA module can act as a plug-in module. - We perform extensive experimental analysis on three publicly available benchmark datasets, i.e., Okutama dataset [1], MOD20 dataset [3], and Drone-Action dataset [2]. - Our proposed model achieves state-of-the-art performance on these three datasets.
+The comparison has been shown in TABLE II, III, and IV.